Redmond–Bend Juniper State Scenic Corridor: History

 The scenic corridor was created in 1945 by the Oregon Parks and Recreation Department.
 The parks department acquired 635 acre from Oregon's State Land Board in order to protect undeveloped areas with large numbers of old-growth western juniper trees and create a scenic corridor of native high desert habitat along Route 97.
 By protecting the old-growth juniper landscape, the state also hoped to draw tourists to central Oregon.

 In 1999, the Oregon Parks and Recreation Department transferred title to some of the scenic corridor land to Deschutes County.
-However, those lands have not been developed and remain part on the scenic corridor's native landscape.
+However, those lands have not been developed and remain part of the scenic corridor's native landscape.

 At the north end of the scenic corridor, a 40 acre parcel was located inside the city limits of Redmond.
 That land was sold to the city in 2006.
 The city later sold the parcel to a private company to facilitate a hotel development project.
 The sales agreement included specific conditions that limit the use of the property.

 In 2009, the State of Oregon sold an 11 acre portion of one of the corridor parcels to the Central Oregon Irrigation District.
 The property is on the east side of Route 97 in an area where the Pilot Butte Canal runs close to the highway.
 The Oregon Central Oregon Irrigation District subsequently built a small hydro-electric plant on the property, utilizing the water flow in the canal to generate electricity.
 The plant now produces enough electricity to power 4,000 central Oregon homes.

 In 2011, the Oregon Parks and Recreation Department approved a land exchange that transferred 6.4 acre of Redmond–Bend Juniper State Scenic Corridor property to the Oregon Department of State Lands in exchange for 75 acre of timber land in Lincoln County.
 The Lincoln Country property is located near Ona Beach State Park and Beaver Creek State Natural Area.
 The parks department also paid the Department of State Lands $32,450 to make up the difference in the value of the two pieces of land.

 Today, the Redmond–Bend Juniper State Scenic Corridor is managed by the High Desert District, a subdivision of the Oregon Parks and Recreation Department.
 The sites are part of the district's Tumalo Management Unit, which has its headquarters in Bend, Oregon.
 Because the scenic corridor has no facilities to maintain, the parks and recreation department staff only provides basic custodial oversight of the scenic corridor sites.
 The department has no plans for developing any part of the Redmond–Bend Juniper State Scenic Corridor.
 Nearby state parks with public facilities, trails and interpretive signs include Tumalo State Park, Cline Falls State Scenic Viewpoint, Smith Rock State Park, Pilot Butte State Scenic Viewpoint, and Peter Skene Ogden State Scenic Viewpoint.